squinkylabs/SqHarmony/docs/harmony.md

 Another example: the triad on the 5th scale degree (the dominant) is a very strong and stable chord in a major key.
 But in some modes, like Phrygian, the triad on the 5th is a diminished chord, and will have a much different role.

 The bottom line: you may get very interesting and useful results with non-major modes.
 Or they may sound somewhat broken to you.
 They would for sure sound strange to Bach.

+## Using The Trig input and Repetition avoidance

+Harmony will normally only generate a new chord when the input changes by at least a half step.
+But you may want to force it to generate a new chord even when there is no change.
+Or you may want to prevent excessive chords from being generated from a noisy CV input.

+If the Root input stays constant, you use the Trig input to generate more varitions on the same chord.
+For example, if the Root input is E, you will generate an E chord (if the mode you are in includes E).
+New inputs on the trigger input will cause Harmony to generate more E chords, but with different voicings.
+This can sound really good against a drone.

+Alternatively, the input may be changing two often, or not when you want it to.
+You often can solve this with an external Sample and Hold, but you can also use the Trig input.
+Make sure _retrig on notes and CV_ is off, and problem solved.

 ## Current Limitations